ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 ## Colour and Contrast
 Please check your suggested element for colour and contrast issues.
 15. Use of colour as a visual cue is only ok if it is accompanied by text or shape with alt-text 1.4.1.
-16. Text must have a contrast ratio of at least 4,5:1 to background for normal text and at least 3:1 for text at least 18 point (1.4.3).
+16. Text must have a contrast ratio of at least 4,5:1 to background for normal text and at least 3:1 for text bigger than 18 points in size (1.4.3).
 17. Controls and states must have a contrast ratio of at least 3:1 against adjacent colours.
 Same applies for charts (result presentation) because they convey meaning (1.4.11).
 ## Resize and Reflow
 18. ILIAS can be resized by up to 200 percent without loss of content or functionality (1.4.4).